fredrikaverpil/poetry-update/README.md

 ⚠️ Warnings:

 - The required poetry arguments are currently in beta.
-- You could end up having unwanted dependencies updated, if those happen to be sub-dependencies of the dependency group you are updating.
+- You could end up having unwanted dependencies updated which are part of another dependency group.
 It is currently unclear if this is a bug.
 For more information, see https://github.com/python-poetry/poetry/issues/5876.

 ```yaml
 jobs: